Rayman (character): Promotion and reception

-Rayman has become a well received, fan favorite and recognizable video game character by fans and critics and was known for his lack of limbs.
-In an interview with Stevior's Steve Wright, Ubisoft CEO Yves Guillemot stated Rayman was one of the company's most well known and beloved characters.
+Rayman has become a well received, and recognizable video game character by fans and critics and was known for his lack of limbs.
+In an interview with Stevior's Steve Wright, Ubisoft CEO Yves Guillemot stated Rayman was one of the company's most well-known and beloved characters.
 Bertoli Ben described Rayman as one of the most beloved video game characters originally created in France, stating that he is different and had a unique movement.
 GamesRadar+'s Rachel Weber described Rayman as the 20th most recognizable video game character of all time.
 She added that Rayman was much like Mumford and Sons or Worcester sauce-flavored crisps, few people publicly stated to Rayman being their favorite and described him as "Ubisoft's cheerful magical hero".
-Nintendo Life's Alana Hagues felt that the character was bit of an underdog, even Ubisoft has struggled what to do with the character, but the character has gained a cult following.
-She noted that Rayman sticks out more for his weirdness more than anything else and he has always been a bit more lowkey than the other 1990's video game mascots.
+Nintendo Life's Alana Hagues felt that the character was bit of an "underdog, even Ubisoft has struggled what to do with the character, but the character has gained a cult following".
+She noted that Rayman sticks out more for his "weirdness" more than anything else and "he has always been a bit more lowkey than the other 1990's video game mascots".

-Rayman became a recognisable character after his debut appearance that he was once considered to become the mascot character for the Atari Jaguar.
+Rayman became a recognizable character after his debut appearance that he was once considered to become the mascot character for the Atari Jaguar.
 In an article about the character's 20th anniversary by Vice writer David Whelan, he commented that the character set standards for being weird and described him as "a floating collection of limbs and bandana or scarf, or the flesh of his enemies."
-He also criticized Ubisoft has made very little to commemorate what is essentially their mascot.
-While discussing about his childhood, he noted that Rayman seemed like a "total dork", pointing out that he wasn't cool like Sonic or fun-for-everyone like Mario, but rather seemed nerdish and "weird-looking."
-Another Vice writer Grant Pardee wrote that Rayman is like the "quiet kid of the platformer mascot class" who could perhaps secretly have been the best of them all however, due to timing or circumstance, never quite found the attention the character deserved because he criticized that Rayman looks stupid, has a dumb, stupid face, and he doesn't have limbs.
+He also criticized Ubisoft for having made very little to commemorate what is essentially their "mascot".
+While discussing about his childhood, he noted that Rayman seemed like a "total dork", pointing out that he was not "cool" like Sonic or "fun-for-everyone" like Mario, but rather seemed "nerdish" and "weird-looking."
+Another Vice writer Grant Pardee wrote that Rayman is like the "quiet kid of the platformer mascot class" who could perhaps secretly have been the best of them all yet, due to timing or circumstance, never quite got the attention he seemingly deserved because "Rayman looks stupid, has a dumb, stupid face", and does not have limbs.